technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 03/Lab03.md

     ![](./media/image6.png)

 9. You're now ready to use Copilot.
 Enter the following prompt, which directs Copilot to access public web data through the **Web content** plugin to Microsoft Copilot, and then select the **Submit** arrow in the bottom corner of the prompt field:

-    ++**I'm the Director of IT at Adatum Corporation.
+    +++I'm the Director of IT at Adatum Corporation.
 Create a project plan for installing a new network security product into a corporate network.
-Base this plan on IT industry guidelines for installing network security products**.++
+Base this plan on IT industry guidelines for installing network security products.+++

     ![](./media/image7.png)